leonartambunan/redis-synchronous-pubsub/README.md

 # Redis Synchronous Pubsub Library

 ## What is it ?
-This is a Java Web Component (@WebListener) to send message to Redis channel and using latch to read the response from another channel.
+This is a Java Web Component (@WebListener) to send message to Redis channel (topic) and using latch to read the response from another channel.

 ```